qsxzaqq/zmq2/CONTRIBUTING.md

 ## Pull requests

-rust-zmq uses the "fork and pull" model [described here](https://help.github.com/en/articles/about-collaborative-development-models).
+zmq2 uses the "fork and pull" model [described here](https://help.github.com/en/articles/about-collaborative-development-models).
 It is highly recommended that you create a dedicated branch in your repository for each pull request you submit, instead of submitting